 Requirement for Foreign Employees to Work

 Every foreign person needs a special permit or ´VISA´ to perform his services in Colombia.
 The requirements for a foreign employee to perform his services in Colombia was recently changed by the 6045 Resolution of 2017.
 To determine which category or special permit must be requested for the potential foreign employee, it is important to establish whether the service to be performed by the foreigner is temporary (short duration) or permanent (long duration).
 However, there are special considerations for foreign employees who have a proper resident VISA.
-A work permit for a foreign employee which was recognized for this sole purpose, only allows the employee to perform the services for the position, company and/or profession wherewith the VISA was authorized.
+A work permit for a foreign employee which was recognised for this sole purpose, only allows the employee to perform the services for the position, company and/or profession wherewith the VISA was authorised.

 Does a Foreign Employer need to Establish or Work through a Local Entity to Hire an Employee?

 In application to the principle of reality over the formalities, a local entity is not needed to consider the existence of an employment contract.
 A local entity may need to be established in Colombia to comply with certain obligations regarding contributions to the social security system.